Dileep62892/PrimeVideo-Dashboard-Analysis/README.md

 - Breakdown of content types between movies and TV shows

 ## Datasource
 The data for this dashboard is sourced from Prime Video's public content listings, available on Kaggle.
-You can access the dataset here "https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows", which includes metadata on cast, country, date added, description, director, duration, genre, rating, release year, and title type.
+You can access the dataset [here](https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows), which includes metadata on cast, country, date added, description, director, duration, genre, rating, release year, and title type.

 ## Usage
 To use this dashboard: